Taylor Swift, Harry Styles and Lizzo lead 2023 iHeartRadio Music Awards nominations

 “Weekends with Adele” – Adele

-Favorite Use of a Sample: *Socially Voted Category
+Favorite Use of a Sample:

-Chlöe’s “Treat Me” – sampled Bubba Sparxxx & Ying Yang Twins’ “Ms. New Booty”
+Chlöe’s ‘Treat Me’ – sampled Bubba Sparxxx & Ying Yang Twins’ ‘Ms. New Booty’

-David Guetta & Bebe Rexha’s “I’m Good (Blue)” – sampled Eiffel 65’s “Blue (Da Ba Dee)”
+David Guetta & Bebe Rexha’s ‘I’m Good (Blue)’ – sampled Eiffel 65’s ‘Blue (Da Ba Dee)’

-DJ Khaled & Drake’s “Staying Alive” – sampled The Bee Gees’ “Stayin’ Alive”
+DJ Khaled & Drake’s ‘Staying Alive’ – sampled The Bee Gees’ ‘Stayin’ Alive’

-Doja Cat’s “Vegas” – sampled Shonka Dukureh’s “Hound Dog”
+Doja Cat’s ‘Vegas’ – sampled Shonka Dukureh’s ‘Hound Dog’

-Jack Harlow’s “First Class” – sampled Fergie’s “Glamorous”
+Jack Harlow’s ‘First Class’ – sampled Fergie’s ‘Glamorous’

-Latto’s “Big Energy” – sampled Mariah Carey’s “Fantasy”
+Latto’s ‘Big Energy’ – sampled Mariah Carey’s ‘Fantasy’

-Lizzo’s “Break Up Twice” – sampled Lauryn Hill’s “Doo Wop (That Thing)”
+Lizzo’s ‘Break Up Twice’ – sampled Lauryn Hill’s ‘Doo Wop (That Thing)’

-Nicki Minaj’s “Super Freaky Girl” – sampled Rick James’ “Super Freak”
+Nicki Minaj’s ‘Super Freaky Girl’ – sampled Rick James’ ‘Super Freak’

-Taylor Swift’s “Question…?” – sampled Taylor Swift’s “Out Of The Woods”
+Taylor Swift’s ‘Question…?’ – sampled Taylor Swift’s ‘Out Of The Woods’

-Yung Gravy’s “Betty (Get Money)” – sampled Rick Astley’s “Never Gonna Give You Up”
+Yung Gravy’s ‘Betty (Get Money)’ – sampled Rick Astley’s ‘Never Gonna Give You Up’